tuist/tuist/docs/docs/guide/scale/tma-architecture.md

 TMA is an architectural approach to structure Apple OS applications to enable scalability, optimize build and test cycles, and ensure good practices in your team.
 Its core idea is to build your apps by building independent features that are interconnected using clear and concise APIs.

 These guidelines introduce the principles of the architecture, helping you identify and organize your application features in different layers.
-It also introduces tips, tools and advice if you decide to use this architecture.
+It also introduces tips, tools, and advice if you decide to use this architecture.

 > [!INFO] uFEATURES
 > This architecture was previously known as µFeatures.
 We've renamed it to The Modular Architecture (TMA) to better reflect its purpose and the principles behind it.